JBurrellIRL/ProjectFive/README.md

 - The user can reach the Privacy Policy page through the link in the footer navigation.
 - Here, the user can find details on the store's privacy policy and how it uses the customer's data.
 - The content was generated using the Privacy Policy Generator [here](https://www.privacypolicygenerator.info/).

+## Business Model

+JB's Record Store's Business Model is Business to Consumer (B2C).
+The products for sale in the store are sold directly by the store owner to consumers.
+A customer of JB's Record Store would most likely be someone who is interested in growing their own record collection, or is interested in browsing rare and hard-to-find items and finding their current market value.